nccasia/pdf-reader/README.md

 # CV Extraction API

-A FastAPI service that extracts structured candidate information from CV files (PDF, DOC, DOCX) using an LLM backend (`api-llm.nccsoft.vn`).
+A FastAPI service that extracts structured candidate information from CV files (PDF, DOC, DOCX) using an LLM backend (`llm.nccsoft.vn`).
 Supports both text-based and OCR-based extraction, for single files and batches of URLs.

 ## Features